-As discussed in note 1 to the financial statements, the financial statements present only the State of Delaware Transportation Trust Fund and do not purport to, and do not, present fairly the financial position of the State of Delaware, as of June 30, 2010 and 2009, and the changes in its financial position for the years then ended, in conformity with U.S. generally accepted accounting principles.
+As discussed in note 1, the financial statements present only the State of Delaware Transportation Trust Fund and do not purport to, and do not, present fairly the financial position of the State of Delaware, as of June 30, 2011 and 2010, and the changes in its financial position for the years then ended in conformity with U.S. generally accepted accounting principles.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the State of Delaware Transportation Trust Fund as of June 30, 2010 and 2009, and the changes in its financial position and cash flows for the years then ended, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the State of Delaware Transportation Trust Fund as of June 30, 2011 and 2010, and the changes in its financial position and cash flows for the years then ended in conformity with U.S. generally accepted accounting principles.